albertocubeddu/extensionOS/README.md

 - We currently have two menus that function similarly but not identically; we need to implement a more efficient solution to consolidate them into one.
 - The Plasmo handler may stop functioning unexpectedly without errors if a response is not returned; ensure to always return a response to prevent this issue.

 # Deployment Instruction for production

+## QA gates

+Use these commands before promoting a build:

+- `pnpm test`: PR gate.
+Runs TypeScript, unit tests, production build, and deterministic Playwright extension tests.
+- `pnpm test:release`: release gate.
+Runs the PR gate plus `plasmo package` and validates the generated Chrome MV3 artifact.
+- `pnpm test:live`: optional live-provider smoke.
+Requires provider-specific env vars such as `E2E_TEST_GROQ_KEY` or `E2E_TEST_OLLAMA`.

+CI runs `pnpm test` for pull requests and `pnpm test:release` on pushes to `main`.

+## GitHub release

+Releases are published by `.github/workflows/release.yml`.

+1. Bump `package.json` to the version that should ship.
+2. Run the Release workflow from `main`.
+Leave `version` blank to use `package.json`, or enter the same SemVer explicitly.
+3. The workflow runs the full release gate, creates the `vX.Y.Z` tag when needed, and publishes a GitHub release with `chrome-mv3-prod.zip`.

+Pushing an existing `vX.Y.Z` tag also runs the same release workflow.
+The tag version must match `package.json`.

 - Google Store: https://chrome.google.com/webstore/devconsole/2415d173-bc87-467d-aca3-0fbd673ef09f/bahjnakiionbepnlbogdkojcehaeefnp/edit/package

 - pnpm run package